 The Fifth Child

 If you love Gothic horrors and period dramas, pick up The Fifth Child.
-Set in '60s England, you'll witness a family transform when their fifth child is born, though he's much more demonic and zombie-like than he is a baby.
-Grappling with questions of paternal love.
+Set in 1960s England, you'll witness a family transform when their fifth child is born, though he's much more demonic and zombie-like than he is a baby.
+This novel grapples with questions of paternal love.

 Thrill Teaser: A child seemed at first glance normal, but then Harriet saw there was no back to its head; it was all face, which seemed to scream at her.